karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 As you can see the step that checks if a new update is available has not been executed because we're creating a platform image for the first time.

-And if we take a look at the Teams Channel where we added the "Incoming WebHook" a new notification has popped up.
+If we take a look at the Teams Channel where we added the "Incoming WebHook" a new notification has popped up.

 ![platform-img-channel-notification](/img/platform-img-channel-notification.png)

-Now let's wait for the scheduled execution of the pipeline to be executed, here's the result of the pipeline execution:
+Now let's wait for the scheduled trigger to execute the pipeline, here's the result of the pipeline execution:

 ![platform-img-existing-pipeline-execution](/img/platform-img-existing-pipeline-execution.png)

-As you can see the pipeline was executed successfully, but the execution stopped on the "Check if there is a new update" step.
-Now let's drill-down on this concrete step.
+As you can see the pipeline was executed successfully, but the execution stopped on the "Check if there is a new update" step, if we drill-down on this concrete step.

 ![platform-img-no-new-update](/img/platform-img-no-new-update.png)

-As you can see in the image below there is no new image on the Microsoft Artifact Registry so the pipeline ended there.
+In the image below you can see that there were no new update available on the Microsoft Artifact Registry so the pipeline ended there.

 Now let's force the creation of a new platform image, to do that we need to check the ``force_update`` parameter in the pipeline.

 ![platform-img-force-update](/img/platform-img-force-update.png)

-Let's force the creation of this platform images a couple more of times.
-Now let's take a look at AWS ECR.
+Let's take a look at AWS ECR after forcing the creation of a new platform image version a couple more times.

 ![platform-img-autoincrement-version-tag](/img/platform-img-autoincrement-version-tag.png)